atrettel/sheardata/src/design.md

   the organizations involved, locations of any experiments, and any contract numbers.

+- I also want to include separate upper and lower boundary conditions for internal flows, but I have not thought of a completely general way to do this.
+So far I do not distinguish between different walls; the database assumes there is only one wall (and some kind of symmetry).
+This assumptions works for my initial cases but does not work in general.

 - Note the type of measurement used (though this will require an additional set of codes or a taxonomy of these).